Health and Safety

-Regulatory Services within the Environmental and Health Department regularly inspects high risk sectors such as open farms, industrial retail/wholesale premises, warehouses, tyre fitters and other non-industrial premises.
+Regulatory Services within the Operations Department regularly inspects high risk sectors such as open farms, industrial retail/wholesale premises, warehouses, tyre fitters and other non-industrial premises.
 (The Health and Safety Executive deal with factories and other industrial operations).
 This ensures that safe and healthy working conditions are provided for all employees, the self-employed and members of the public visiting these premises.

 As with food safety, inspections are carried out on a routine basis without prior notification and high risk premises are visited more frequently.

 During an inspection, Officers will need to be satisfied that any hazards to people's health, safety and welfare, which arise out of or in connection with work have been identified and the associated risks adequately controlled.
 They will look at the level of health and safety training of managers and employees to ensure that it is suitable.
 Checks will also be made on the adequacy of structural and environmental conditions and that plant and equipment are safe.